 Best ways to explore Mekong Delta with your kids

 With my travel experience, the Mekong Delta in Vietnam is one of the most ideal destinations to spend your holiday with kids.
 But, what is the best ways to travel with kids without unpredictable troubles, maybe you don't know.

-So, today I will show you interesting things that you may not find at anywhere else.
+So, today I will show you interesting things that you may not find anywhere else.